RagingRudolf/CodeFirst.UCommerce/README.md

 ### Initializing CodeFirst in Umbraco 6/7

 Initializing CodeFirst for uCommerce is very easy.
 Create a new class which inherits from ApplicationEventHandler in Umbraco and call CodeFirstBootstrapper.Initialize() and you're good to go.

-Example:
+Example by using specified assembly:

 	public class UmbracoEventHandler : ApplicationEventHandler
 	{
 		protected override void ApplicationStarted(UmbracoApplicationBase umbracoApplication, ApplicationContext applicationContext)
 		{
-			CodeFirstBootstrapper.Initialize();
+			new AssemblyByConfigurationBootstrap().Initialize();
 		}
 	}

+Example by using assembly scan:

+    	public class UmbracoEventHandler : ApplicationEventHandler
+	    {
+		    protected override void ApplicationStarted(UmbracoApplicationBase umbracoApplication, ApplicationContext applicationContext)
+		    {
+			    new AssemblyScanBootstrap().Initialize();
+		    }
+	    }

-## My first definition
+## Your first definition

 Creating definitions with CodeFirst for uCommerce is simple and I will be working on keeping it that way!
 The basics are that you mark a class with an attribute that you wish should be a definition and mark properties with an attribute as well if you want being created as properties for your definition.
 In the example below we will create a category definition with a property: